svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 157D2D480E006395B76F948E3E07A45A05FE10230D88A7993C71F97AE4B1F2D1 | Planned   |

-Introduces "Checks" to the XRP Ledger.
+Introduces "Checks" to the SGY Ledger.
 Checks work similarly to personal paper checks.
 The sender signs a transaction to create a Check for a specific maximum amount and destination.
 Later, the destination can cash the Check to receive up to the specified amount.
 The actual movement of money only occurs when the Check is cashed, so cashing the Check may fail depending on the sender's current balance and the available liquidity.
 If cashing the Check fails, the Check object remains in the ledger so it may be successfully cashed later.

 The sender or the receiver can cancel a Check at any time before it is cashed.
 A Check can also have an expiration time, after which it cannot be cashed, and anyone can cancel it.